 After losing someone to an epilepsy related death many go on to raise awareness of the risks associated with epilepsy.
 Some campaign for better services, or visit their health providers with information in the hope that what they do will reduce the number of deaths.

 If you would like to get involved in this year’s campaign you could:

 1. Share your story with us – tell us about your loved one, and about why knowing about epilepsy risks and SUDEP is so important.
 If you’d like to share your story with us as a My Story, part of the SUDEP Global Conversation, or as a case study to help raise awareness, please .

 2. Help research into epilepsy related deaths and bereavement – Could you support this vital research helping experts learn lessons from epilepsy deaths to help save future lives and highlight the needs of people bereaved by epilepsy?
 Visit the Epilepsy Deaths Register to take part.

 - You can also share your experiences of how the COVID-19 pandemic has impacted on you, your bereavement and how you’ve been able to remember your loved one, through this international research project.

-4. Help us to continue to #SpeakUp2SaveLives by holding a #SUDEPActionDay2020 My Way to 5K awareness event.
+4. Help us to continue to speak up to save lives by holding a My Way to 5K awareness event.

 On Friday 23rd October 2020, SUDEP Action is teaming-up with the SUDEP Awareness Walk for a special SUDEP Action Day MyWayto5K event.